swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 The `s3` output plugin creates objects under `gs://<bucket>/logs/`.
-The `total_file_size` and `upload_timeout` options control batching: Fluent Bit flushes a file to Google Cloud Storage when it reaches 10 MB or after 10 minutes, whichever comes first.
+The `total_file_size` and `upload_timeout` options control batching: Fluent Bit flushes a file to the storage bucket when it reaches 10 MB or after 10 minutes, whichever comes first.
 Adjust these values based on your traffic volume.

 The `endpoint` points to the Google Cloud Storage S3-compatible API.
 The `region` corresponds to the bucket location (`GCP_BUCKET_LOCATION`).